 A key consideration when venturing into SDIRA real estate investing is the fees associated with maintaining your account and transacting properties.
 Be prepared for plenty of paperwork, too.
 You don’t want unexpected costs eating into your profits.

-To get started with real estate through an SDIRA, you’ll need substantial initial capital; remember that investment property isn’t cheap.
+To get started in real estate through an SDIRA, you’ll need substantial initial capital; remember, investment property isn’t cheap.
 Ensure you have enough funds set aside before diving headfirst into this venture.

 Beware of Disqualified Persons

 You cannot use your Self-Directed IRA to buy property for personal use or sell property to close relatives.
-Keep yourself informed about who counts as disqualified persons.
+Keep yourself informed about who counts as a disqualified person.
+Remember, this includes:

 A Financial Path to Generational Wealth

-Now that you understand all of the rules and strategies governing Self-Directed IRA real estate investing, it’s up to you to execute what you’ve learned.
-Real estate is not without its risk, and it takes a very risk-averse person to make money.
+Now that you understand all of the rules and strategies governing self-directed IRA real estate investing, it’s up to you to execute what you’ve learned.
+Real estate is not without its risks, and it takes a very risk-averse person to make money.

-Mistakes will be made along the way, and money may be lost.
-But at the end of this journey, you’ll be thankful you took the leap.
-There is no better financial vehicle to generational wealth than real estate and no better plan to get you there than a Self-Directed IRA.
+You may make mistakes and lose money along the way.
+But at the end of this journey, you’ll be thankful that you took the leap.
+There is no better financial vehicle to generate generational wealth than real estate, and no better plan to get you there than a Self-Directed IRA.

 FAQs: SDIRA Real Estate Guide